Muneeb20019/LinkedIn-LeadGen-n8n-Instantly.AI/README.md

 - **🛡️ DNR Detection:** Autonomous filtering of "Out of Office" and "Unsubscribe" intents to protect email deliverability.
 - **⚡ Async Polling:** Recursive loops for status verification and data enrichment.
 - **🏷️ Automated Tagging:** AI-driven classification of leads into "Qualified," "Interested," or "General Inquiry" for CRM mapping.
+- **🎯 CRM Orchestration (GHL):** Full synchronization with GoHighLevel for pipeline management and automated booking.

 ---